Dev0212/Price_comparision_website_Python-Django/README.md

 - Find manage.py in pricecomparison folder
 - In the Folder Run Following command : python manage.py runserver

-That's it Now you're good to go...
+That's it Now you're good to go..